Damoiseau (crater)

-The crater area in a Selenochromatic format Image (Si).

 Damoiseau is a lunar impact crater that is located just to the west of the Oceanus Procellarum, in the western part of the Moon's near side.
-It lies due east of the prominent crater Grimaldi, a walled plain with a distinctive dark floor.
+It is described as a complex multiple crater, and lies due east of the prominent basin Grimaldi, a walled plain with a distinctive dark floor.
 Due south of Damoiseau is the crater Sirsalis.

 The low outer rim of Damoiseau is not quite circular, having an outward protrusion to the northeast and smaller bulges to the north and southeast.
 The interior floor is irregular and complex, with a series of fractures (similar to Vitello).
+There is a low ridge near the midpoint.
 The crater is concentric with a larger, older crater designated Damoiseau M that is approximately twice the diameter.
 This outer feature is missing a rim to the northeast where it intersects the lunar mare.

-To the southeast is a rille system named the Rimae Grimaldi.
-This continues to the west and south, for a maximum dimension of 230 kilometers.
+To the southwest is a rille system named Rimae Grimaldi, named after the crater.
+This continues to the west and south, for a maximum diameter of 162 kilometers.

-Damoiseau was formally named by the IAU in 1935.
+The Damoiseau formation is named after French astronomer Baron Marie-Charles-Theodor de Damoiseau (1768-1846).
+His name was introduced with the lunar nomenclature of German astronomer Johann Heinrich von Mädler by 1837.
+Its designation was formally adopted by the International Astronomical Union in 1935.
 Its satellite craters were named in 2006.